 Accessory designers must have a thorough knowledge of design concepts and be able to sketch effectively, understand textiles and read market trends.

 Career Outlook and Salary

-According to the U.S. Bureau of Labor Statistics (BLS), employment of fashion designers - including accessory designers - is predicted to increase 3% from 2014-2024 (www.bls.gov).
-In May 2015, the BLS reported that fashion designers earned an annual median salary of $63,670.
+According to the U.S. Bureau of Labor Statistics (BLS), employment of fashion designers - including accessory designers - is predicted to have a minimal or no change from 2018-2028 (www.bls.gov).
+In May 2018, the BLS reported that fashion designers earned an annual mean salary of $87,610.

 Some of the vital skills required for a career in accessory design include drawing, using computer-aided design software, and an understanding of fashion trends.
 Accessory designers are required to have a bachelor's degree, and during their studies they should build a portfolio and can gain experience through an internship.
-Job opportunities for fashion designers, including those who design accessories, are predicted to grow slower than average from 2014-2024.
+Job opportunities for fashion designers, including those who design accessories, are predicted to have minimal or no growth from 2018-2028.